MarcoVarrone/advanced-algorithms-goldberg/README.md

 **-a --algorithm {generic, wave}** the algorithm to compute the maximum flow (Default: generic) <br>
-**-s --samples <SAMPLES>** the number of samples for each graph size **-r --reduction {average,max}** how the samples are summarized (by average or by taking the maximum) The stats of the execution will be shown in file `complexity_data/time_complexity_data_DATE.txt`.<br>
+**-s --samples <SAMPLES>** the number of samples for each graph size **-r --reduction {average,max}** how the samples are summarized (by average or by taking the maximum)

+The stats of the execution will be shown in file `complexity_data/time_complexity_data_DATE.txt`.<br>
 The plot of the execution will be shown in file `complexity_graphs/time_complexity_plot_DATE.pdf`.

+For example, to plot the execution time the Goldberg's wave algorithm on a delaunay graph with 20, 30, 40, 50 nodes and respectively 80, 120, 160, 200 edges, repeating the execution 5 times, call:<br>
+`python time_complexity.py -g delaunay -n 20 30 40 50 -m 80 120 160 200 -s 5 -a wave`